Use overlay networks

 Attach a standalone container to an overlay network

-ingress network is create without the
+ingress network is created without the

 --attachable flag, which means

 that only swarm services can use it, and not standalone containers.
 You can